 Despite what they say, many parents secretly dread the day their child walks out the door to head away to college.
 This is an emotionally trying time for both parents and their burgeoning students, even for the most experienced at sending kids to school.
-As the elder child in my family, I had the burden of being the pioneer of my family’s “departing-for-college” experience, which was notably easier on my parents when it was time to send my younger brother off to school.
+As the elder child in my family, I was the pioneer of my family’s “departing-for-college” experience.
+Thus, it was notably easier for my parents when it was time to send my younger brother off to school.
 It is much easier to do something if you already know what to expect, what support you will receive, and how to help your student.
 The answers to these questions are one of the many benefits provided by the PLUS loan program and PLUS loans.

 What is the PLUS loan program?

 The program’s name, originally an acronym for “Parent Loan for Undergraduate Students,” provides a relatively apt description of its benefits.
-A PLUS loan is similar to a Perkins or Stafford loan with a few exceptions, one of which is its focus on a commitment by parents rather than students.
-The loans are doled out by the Department of Education and available to the same students who can receive Perkins or Stafford loans, meaning US citizens with a good credit score planning to attend school at least half-time.
+A PLUS loan is similar to a Perkins or Stafford loan with a few exceptions.
+One difference is its focus on a commitment by parents rather than students.
+The Department of Education doles out these loans, which students who can get Perkins or Stafford loans may also receive.
+That means US citizens with a good credit score who plan on attending school at least half-time qualify.
 “Half-time” is a bit of an odd phrase; it seems exact but has broad borderlines.
-Each college defines their enrollment tiers in different ways based on credits, but generally speaking, students must be enrolled in around six credit hours to be considered at least a half-time student.
+Each college defines their enrollment tiers in different ways based on credits.
+But generally speaking, students must be enrolled in around six credit hours to be considered at least a half-time student.

 How do PLUS loans compare to other loans?